Depth Preservation and Close-Field Transfer in the Local Langlands Correspondence: Introduction

-In the case of a \emph{tame Langlands parameter} (see Definition \ref{def:depth-of-G-parameter}) this notion coincides with the standard notion.
-We note that Langlands parameters which are not tame can exist plentifully even when \(G\) is tamely ramified.

-To control depth bounds for connected reductive group $G/F$, we attach to each vertex $x$ of the (reduced) Bruhat–Tits building a \emph{depth-transfer function} (\S \ref{subsec:defglobaldepcomp}),
+To control depth bounds for connected reductive group $G/F$, we attach to each vertex $x$ of the (reduced) Bruhat--Tits building a \emph{depth-transfer function} (\S \ref{subsec:defglobaldepcomp}),

 which simultaneously accounts for the ramification of all \emph{maximally unramified} elliptic maximal tori associated to $x$ and of all root subgroups (\S \ref{subsec:defglobaldepcomp}).
-For a torus, one has $\Phi_T=\phi^{\mathrm{norm}}_{E/F}$, so $\Phi_{G,x}$ can be considered a generalization of the normalized Hasse–Herbrand function.
-The new depth and depth-transfer function enable a uniform treatment of depth‐$r$ phenomena across the representation theory of $G$ and its behavior under Deligne–Kazhdan close‐field transfer.
+For an induced torus $T=\Res_{E/F}\mathbb{G}_m$, one has $\Phi_T=\phi^{\mathrm{norm}}_{E/F}$, so $\Phi_{G,x}$ can be considered a generalization of the normalized Hasse--Herbrand function.
+The new depth and depth-transfer function enable a uniform treatment of depth-$r$ phenomena across the representation theory of $G$ and its behavior under Deligne--Kazhdan close-field transfer.

 Throughout this article, we work with Yu's minimal congruence filtration in place of Moy-Prasad filtrations.
 Our first theorem (Theorem \ref{thm:dep-r-LLC-forTori}) establishes depth preservation for tori without any tameness hypothesis.